opendatasoft/ods-documentation/source/creating_maps_charts/map.rst

 It is accessible on a top menu link under the codename `Cartograph`.

-You start with an empty layer, on which you can add a dataset.
-You can filter it beforehand using `Filter data` before selection.
+You start with an empty map, on which you can add a dataset.
+The dataset can be filtered beforehand using `Filter data` before selection.

 Then you have several options to customize types of points, icons, shapes, or even heat maps.

-You can add multiple layers, each layer containing one or more datasets.
+You can add multiple datasets: each dataset layer can be customized with its own parameters

-Then you can save and share your visualization.
+With the preview mode you can check the final result

+At all times you can save your map to continue editing later, or share it when you are finished.

 Let's create a layered map of Paris' transport network.